Xilinx/xup_compute_acceleration/docs/Vitis_intro-1.md

 1. If you have not run [lab setup](setup_xup_aws_workshop.md#lab-setup), run it now

-1. Start the Vitis GUI by running in a terminal:
+1. In a terminal, start the Vitis GUI by running

    ```sh
    vitis